ARM-software/acle/main/acle.md

 #### PTRUE, PFALSE

-Initialise predicate-as-counter to all active or all inactive.
+Initialize predicate-as-counter to all active or all inactive.

 ``` c
   // Variants are also available for _c16, _c32 and _c64